 After watching the video presentation, you will be able to take in the history around the interior by reading one of the many information boards dotted around.

-The people who work at the Red Tower are all volunteers so they are always the most knowledgeable and most passionate people you could ask for.
-Make sure you ask any question you may have and they will be very pleased to help.
+The people who work at the Red Tower are all volunteers so they are always the most knowledgeable and passionate people you could ask for.
+Make sure you ask any questions you may have and they will be very pleased to help.

 After seeing the downstairs, you can take a walk up to the first floor.
 This is up a steep and narrow wooden spiral staircase and comes out at small lookouts of the interior of the tower.
 I think this is where you realize that building really was built for purpose and not comfort.
 The small windows cast in narrow beams of light that almost make you feel like you’re in a cave.

 The first floor is quite small so you will probably find yourself walking further up the stairs in a pretty short amount of time.
 This time, however, you will reach the top of the tower.
 The views from the top are absolutely spectacular.
 Looking south you can see the whole of Mellieha Bay.
 If you look to the north you can see the entirety of Comino Island and Gozo.